ANU-RSAA/sso-alert/README.md

 - Exposes port `5432` for database access.
 - Stores persistent data in a local volume.

+## Cron jobs

+In addition to the services described above, the system employs two cron jobs to read streams and update submitted observation status.
+These jobs run management commands inside the Docker container at specified intervals and log the output for monitoring.

+### 1. Read Streams via `run_readstreams.sh` Cron Job

+This cron job runs every 5 minutes and executes the `readstreams` management command.

+### 2. Update Status `run_updatestatus.sh` Cron Job

+This cron job runs every 2 hours and executes the `updatestatus` management command.

 ## The Web Application service is Built with